-You might need many tests to diagnose your condition, which can be stressful and frustrating.
+You might need many tests to diagnose your condition.
+The diagnosis process can be stressful and frustrating.
 These strategies might give you a greater sense of control.

 - Keep a symptom diary.
-Before you see a neurologist, start using a calendar or notebook to jot down when and how you notice problems with walking, hand coordination, speech, swallowing or involuntary muscle movements.
+Before you see a neurologist, start using a calendar or notebook to jot down when and how you notice symptoms.
+Record information about your problems with walking, hand coordination, speech, swallowing or involuntary muscle movements.
 Your notes might show a pattern that's helpful for your diagnosis.

 - Find a neurologist and care team.
-An integrated care team led by your neurologist usually is most appropriate for your ALS care.
-Your team should communicate with each other and be familiar with your needs.
+An integrated care team led by your neurologist usually is most appropriate for ALS care.
+Your team typically communicates with each other and is familiar with your needs.

 What to expect from your doctor

-Your family doctor will review your family's medical history and your signs and symptoms.
-Your neurologist and your family doctor might conduct a physical and neurological examination, which might include testing the following:
+Your primary care provider will likely review your family's medical history and your symptoms.
+Your neurologist and your primary care provider might conduct a physical and neurological exam.
+This might include testing your: